Residential Proxy & Benchmarking Glossary

 Composite Score

-The Composite Score (score_v2_total) is a weighted combination of five dimension scores: Core Network Performance (30%), Session Reliability (30%), Geo Integrity (20%), Neutral Reachability (10%), and Target Reachability (10%).
+The Composite Score (score_v2_total) is a weighted combination of dimension scores (methodology v2.3): Core Network Performance (35%), Session Reliability (30%), Neutral Reachability (15%), and Target Reachability (20%).
+Geo Integrity and Clean IP Rate are measured but carry 0% weight until trusted over a longer window.
 Computed daily from rolling 30-day probe data.
 A score above 70 indicates good all-around quality; below 50 signals significant issues.

 Core Network Score

-Core Network Score (30% of Composite) evaluates fundamental proxy connectivity: TCP connect time, TLS handshake duration, TTFB, timeout rate, and basic success rate.
+Core Network Score (35% of Composite) evaluates fundamental proxy connectivity: TTFB, timeout rate, and controlled-plane success rate.
 Measured via Plane A controlled probes hitting our own endpoints every 15 minutes.
 High scores indicate fast, reliable connections; low scores suggest network congestion or poor infrastructure.

 Session Reliability Score